 I eventually did go back and create my mini offer, but only after I had my main funnel working really well.
 That meant I had the income coming in even if I took my foot off the pedal for a few weeks.

-What I learnt from this experience is that you have to nail the foundations of your business first before you can add more offers and use more advanced marketing strategies.
+I learned from this experience that you have to nail the foundations of your business before you can add more offers and use more advanced marketing strategies.

 Lesson 2: Get Your Main Offer Funnel Working First

 I recently worked with a lovely client who wanted help creating a self liquidating offer for her business.